-B.5 Progress Report.
-Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
-The PHA continues to provide quality housing that is affordable to the low, very low, and extremely low-income households.
-Strategies pursued by the PHA as outlined in the 5_Year PHA plan continue to be successful and allow the authority to meet our Mission to promote adequate and affordable housing, economic opportunities, and a suitable living environment free from discrimination.
-B.5 Significant Amendment or Modification.
-Provide a statement on the criteria used for determining a significant amendment or modification to the 5-Year Plan.
-Significant Amendment and Substantial Deviation/Modification The PHA hereby defines "substantial deviation" and "significant amendment/modification" as any change in policy which significantly and substantially alters the Authority's stated mission and the persons the Authority serves.
-This would include admissions preferences, demolition and/or disposition activities, and conversion programs.
-Discretionary or administrative amendments consistent with the Authority's stated overall mission and basic objectives will not be considered substantial deviations or significant modifications.
+Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD: The Housing Authority of the City of Sacramento (HACS) may look to utilize the demolition/disposition for its property at 1725 K Street, to explore if it meets the requirements of obsolescence.
+This is an 80-unit 1-bedroom senior building which had been previously submitted for consideration of disposition.
+The exploration of the viability of demolition/disposition is part of the Housing Authority's efforts to reposition its Public housing assets.
+In addition, HACS may look into the conversion of its Marina Vista property (CA005000102) through a multiple phase approach.
+This is a 391 unit community that sits on nearly 30 acres of land in Sacramento, California.
+The Housing Authority may also explore if this property will meet the definition of obsolescence as it considers how to best reposition its Public Housing assets.
+Progress Report.
+B.3 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
+The PHA continued to provide quality housing that is affordable to the low, very low and extremely low-income households.
+Strategies pursued by the PHA as outlined in the 5-Year PHA Plan continue to be successful and allow the authority to meet our Mission to promote adequate and affordable housing, economic opportunities, and a suitable living environment free from discrimination.
+The PHA has successfully converted the collection of properties referred to as RAD 3 Central City II as of June 20th, 2023.
+Construction will begin on these properties in July 2023 with a construction completion date of May 2024.
+Construction was completed on the Central City I (RAD 2) project as of December 31, 2022.
+Significant Amendment and Substantial Deviation/Modification The PHA hereby defines "significant amendment" and "substantial deviation/modification" as any change in policy which significantly and substantially alters the Authority's stated mission and the persons the Authority serves.
+This would include admissions preferences, demolition and/or disposition activities and conversion programs.
+Discretionary or administrative amendments consistent with the Authority's stated overall mission and basic objectives will not be considered significant amendments or substantial deviations/modifications.
 If a significant amendment and/or substantial deviation/modification occur, the public process will include: consultation with the Resident Advisory Board, a public comment period, public notification of where and how the proposed change can be reviewed, and the approval by the Housing Authority Boards.
-The Housing Authority of the County of Sacramento is also including its definition of substantial deviation to the PHA Plan to include the following language: Significant Amendment Definition As part of the Rental Assistance Demonstration (RAD), Housing Authority of the County of Sacramento is redefining the definition of a substantial deviation from the PHA Plan to exclude the following RAD-specific items: a.
-The decision to convert to Project Based Voucher Assistance; b.
-Changes to the Capital Fund Budget produced as a result of each approved RAD Conversion, regardless of whether the proposed conversion will include use of additional Capital Funds; c.
-Changes to the construction and rehabilitation plan for each approved RAD conversion; and d.
-Changes to the financing structure for each approved RAD conversion.
-B.6 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N ⊠ □ (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
-B.7 Certification by State or Local Officials.
-Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-B.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A □ □ ⊠ (b) If yes, please describe: C. Statement of Capital Improvements .
-Required for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
-C.1 Capital Improvements.
-Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
-See HUD Form 50075.2 sent to HUD for approval on 07/13/2021."
+The Housing Authority of the County of Sacramento is also including its definition of substantial deviation to the PHA Plan to include the As part of the Rental Assistance Demonstration (RAD), the Housing Authority of the County of Sacramento (HACoS) is redefining the definition of a substantial deviation from the PHA Plan to exclude the following RAD-specific items: The decision to convert to Project Based Voucher Assistance; Changes to the Capital Fund Budget produced as a result of each approved RAD conversion, regardless of whether the proposed conversion will include of additional Capital Funds: Changes to the construction and rehabilitation plan for each approved RAD conversion; and Changes to the financing structure for each approved RAD conversion.
+B.4 Capital Improvements.
+Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
+Approved by HUD on